dafral/Advanced-Graphic-Production/README.md

 	### CENTRAL WIDGET //////////////////////////////////

 		- Renders the current scene on screen, inside its boundaries.
 It uses the different Entitites inside the Hyerarchy to know wich Shape, Fill Color, Fill Style, Stroke Color, etc. variables to use when Printing them to screen.

+	### SAVING RENDERS //////////////////////////////////

+		- Our software has the option of saving a render of the shapes displayed in the central widget, in a .png format.

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 ##Qt FEATURES & USES: